Student FAQ

 After you complete a few regular quizzes, you will encounter a quiz marked "Review" or “All.”

-No review quiz may be completed until its prerequisite quizzes have been completed to the required standard, which is 90 percent in almost all cases (80 percent in a few particularly difficult topics like hyphens and spelling).
+No review quiz may be completed until its prerequisite quizzes have been completed to the required standard.

 What different about these quizzes?